shmemma93/curse-of-strahd/source/content/Curse of Strahd/Session Notes/Session 1.md

 **Quest triggered: [[Bury Ismark's Father]]**

-The party decides to head to [[Church and Cemetery]], where upon entry we meet [[Father Donovich]] and we can also hear screams coming from within a trapdoor.
+The party decides to head to [[Village of Barovia Church and Cemetery]], where upon entry we meet [[Father Donovich]] and we can also hear screams coming from within a trapdoor.
 The screams are from what sounds like a man and that he is hungry "FATHER!
 I AM HUNGRY". [[Father Donovich]] lets us know that [[Strahd]] took his son [[Guy in Cellar (Father Donovich's Son)]], although he doesnt tell us what happened to his son.

 **Quest triggered: [[What's in the Cellar?]]**